Luc Tardif: French Ice Hockey Federation

 In 2000, Tardif was called to the French Ice Sports Federation (FFSG) – the national governing body of all skating sports at the time – by its president Didier Gailhaguet, but their relationship quickly soured over the degree of autonomy afforded to hockey.
 Tardif served as the head of the hockey department at the FFSG from 2000 to 2006.
+In 2005, he liaised with Monique Scheier-Schneider of Tornado Luxembourg to allow the team to play in the French Division 3.

-He negotiated the separation of French hockey from the FFSG to establish the French Ice Hockey Federation (FFHG), with the support of IIHF president René Fasel.
+Tardif negotiated the separation of French hockey from the FFSG to establish the French Ice Hockey Federation (FFHG), with the support of IIHF president René Fasel.
 Tardif served as the inaugural president of the independent FFHG from 2006 to 2021.
 During his tenure with the FFHG, Tardif imposed a salary cap to prevent teams from filing for bankruptcy, and oversaw investments into expansion and upgrades of arenas in the Ligue Magnus.
 He also implemented a control commission for financial transparency, since multiple teams had filed for bankruptcy during the 1990s.

 In 2007, the French Cup final was moved to the Palais ominisport de Paris-Bercy, where the event saw an increase in attendance at the largest indoor venue in Paris.
 He later led the campaign to raise financing for a national training facility, Aren'Ice.
 It opened in 2016 in Cergy, and serves as the home ice for the Jokers de Cergy-Pontoise in the Ligue Magnus.
 During the 2016 French Cup final, Tardif met with Ligue Magnus executives to reduce the number of teams in the league, and to reorganize and transition the teams from a sports association into a professional hockey team structure.
 He also negotiated a television contract for the league with L'Équipe 21.

 Tardif retired as president of the FFHG in 2021, and was succeeded by its vice-president, Pierre-Yves Gerbeau.